apmiller108/beatbrain/PROJECT.md

 - [ ] Add playlist combine feature with options to append or prepand other playlists
 - [ ] R click on table header to select columns to show/hide
 - [ ] Lazy render track list items for better performance for large playlists
+- [ ] Add option to create empty playlist.
+I might want to use the add tracks feature to manually create playlists.
 ## TODOs for Documentation
 - [ ] Update README with playlist management features
 - [ ] Document M3U export format and compatibility